oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 :  Process of a Holder disclosing to a Verifier a subset of claims contained in a claim set issued by an Issuer.

 Selectively Disclosable JWT (SD-JWT):
-:  A composite structure, consisting of an Issuer-signed JWT (JWS, [@!RFC7515]) and Disclosures, that supports selective disclosure as defined in this document and can contain both regular claims and digests of selectively-disclosable claims.
+:  A composite structure, consisting of an Issuer-signed JWT (JWS, [@!RFC7515]), Disclosures, and optionally a Key Binding JWT that supports selective disclosure as defined in this document.
+It can contain both regular claims and digests of selectively-disclosable claims.

 Disclosure:
 :  A combination of a salt, a cleartext claim name (present when the claim is a key-value pair and absent when the claim is an array element), and a cleartext claim value, all of which are used to calculate a digest for the respective claim.